autogram-is/spidergram/README.md

 ### Starting a new project

-`node init spidergram` will set up a fresh node.js project using one of several example crawler projects.
+`npx create-spidergram` will set up a fresh node.js project using one of several example crawler projects.
 For more details on the example projects, see the [Create Spidergram](https://github.com/autogram-is/create-spidergram) project page.

 ### Adding to an existing project